pranigopu/exploringSentimentAnalysis/README.md

 ##### Need for machine learning
 ###### Computation power
 Increasing computation power increases the scalability of an application.
 Machine learning harnesses the computational power of a computer, allowing for applications that process a much greater quantity of data in much lesser time, compared to human labor.
-Processing more data is helps in the following:
+Processing more data helps in the following:

-- Increasing the probability of find underlying patterns
+- Increasing the probability of finding underlying patterns
 - Decreasing the effect of outliers or abnormal data
 - Identifying more variables and classes